JavierTovar19/Uart-_FPGA/Chapter-3:-NOT-Gate.-Inv.md

     //-- Wire connected to the inverter's output wire dout;

-    //-- Instantiate the inverter, connnecting din to the input A, and dout to the output B inv NOT1 (
+    //-- Instantiate the inverter, connecting din to the input A, and dout to the output B inv NOT1 (
      .A (din),
      .B (dout)